When you’re running a WordPress site, one of the smartest things you can do is create regular backups.

 2.5 Automatic Backup Services Offered by Web Hosts

-3 Restoring Your Website From a Backup
+3 How to Restore Your WordPress Website from a Backup

-3.1 Restoring Backups Using Plugin
+3.1 Restoring With a Plugin

 The restore feature of the BackWPup plugin is integrated into BackWPup PRO, allowing you to initiate the restore process directly from your WordPress backend.